signalfx/gateway/README.md

 ### SignalFX perf options

-This config listens for carbon data on port 2003 and forwards it to signalfuse using an internal datapoint buffer size of 1,000,000 and sending with 50 threads simultaniously with each thread sending no more than 5,000 points in a single call.
+This config listens for carbon data on port 2003 and forwards it to signalfx using an internal datapoint buffer size of 1,000,000 and sending with 50 threads simultaniously with each thread sending no more than 5,000 points in a single call.